 Valio’s ambitious climate programme consists of concrete actions to cut milk’s carbon footprint to zero by 2035.
 We have listed the actions, timelines and targets by which the same amount of greenhouse gases generated in milk production are sequestered by 2035.

 Smart farming can help fields to absorb more carbon.
-In April 2019, we held the first carbon farmer course in cooperation with the Baltic Sea Action Group.
-Already 1400 milk producers have participated in the training.
+We have organized carbon farmer courses since 2019.
+Already 1500 milk producers have participated in the training.

 One of our greatest challenges is related to the larger volume of emissions in fields that are on dried peatlands.
 In December 2019, we held a hackathon to find new ideas for reducing emissions.
 Farmers, start-up companies, agriculture students and researchers were invited to take part.
 In summer 2020, new pilot projects started at the farms.